-- 1. Two opportunities to take written examinations will be offered each academic year: - the first opportunity is during or at the end of the teaching period in which the subject is taught, - the second opportunity is in week five and eight or equivalent weeks in Q4 or at the end of the next teaching period, or during the resit period in the months July and August, unless otherwise stated in the study guide.
+- 1. Two opportunities to take written examinations will be offered each academic year: - the first opportunity is during or at the end of the teaching period in which the course is taught, - the second opportunity is in the fifth week or at the end of the next teaching period, except for courses taught in the fourth and last quarter of the academic year for which the second opportunity is during the resit period in the months July and August, unless otherwise stated in the study guide.
+Both opportunities need to be offered in the same academic year the course is taught in. - 2.

-- 2. The number of times in which examinations are held is laid down in the annex.
 A timetable of all the opportunities for sitting written examinations is drawn up on an annual basis and distributed before the start of the relevant semester. - 3.
-If there is no indication as to the number of times a particular examination can be taken in any one academic year because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
+If there is no indication as to the number of times a particular examination can be taken in any one academic year because it relates to a course not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
 The Board of Examiners reserves the right to make decisions that deviate from the norm regarding this matter. - 4.
-Contrary to the provisions of section 1, there will be at least one chance in a year to sit examinations relating to subjects not taught in a given academic year. - 5.
+Contrary to the provisions of section 1, for discontinued courses two opportunities to sit an examination will be offered after the academic year in which the course was last taught.
+Both opportunities are in the academic year following the one in which the course was last taught - 5.
 In exceptional cases, the Board of Examiners may permit more than two opportunities in a year for certain examinations.